Parametrized higher category theory: Introduction

 \subsection{Acknowledgements}

-This paper is a lightly revised version of my thesis, which is a part of an ongoing joint project with my advisor Clark Barwick, Emanuele Dotto, Saul Glasman, and Denis Nardin.
-I would like to thank them and the other participants of the Bourbon seminar - Lukas Brantner, Peter Haines, Marc Hoyois, Akhil Mathew, and Sune Precht Reeh - for innumerable conversations and mathematical inspiration, without which this work would not have been possible.
+This paper is a lightly revised version of my thesis, which was originally part of a joint project with my advisor Clark Barwick, Emanuele Dotto, Saul Glasman, and Denis Nardin.
+I would like to thank them and the other participants of the Bourbon seminar - Lukas Brantner, Peter Haine, Marc Hoyois, Akhil Mathew, and Sune Precht Reeh - for innumerable conversations and mathematical inspiration, without which this work would not have been possible.
+I would also like to thank the referee for writing an extremely detailed report that has helped to improve the readability of this paper.